Microscopic Transport Theory of Cooper-pair fluctuations in a disordered 2D Electron System with Spin-Orbit Scatterings: Discussion and Conclusion

-The total consumption of electrons in the process of pairing sets an upper bound on $n_{S}\left( H\right) $, i.e. $2n_{S}\left( H\right) \leq n_{0}$, corresponding to the ultimate vanishing of $\sigma _{n}\left( H\right) $ for $H>0,T\rightarrow 0$, that is physically equivalent to infinite high-field MR. This ultimate vanishing of both the fluctuation and the normal-state conductivities in the zero temperature limit is due to our neglect of quantum fluctuations.
-As discussed in detail in several recent papers (\cite {Glatzetal2011}, \cite{Lopatinetal05}, \cite{Khodas2012}), corrections due to quantum fluctuations in both the DOS and the AL conductivities (as well as in Maki-Thompson contributions, neglected here, see Appendix A) around the quantum critical field prevent the vanishing of the fluctuation conductivity in the zero temperature limit.
-Furthermore, as discussed in Ref. \cite{MZPRB2021},\cite{MZJPC2023}, quantum tunneling fluctuations (see below) suppress the divergent CPFs density and so prevent the vanishing of $ \sigma _{n}^{Mod}\left( H\right) $ in Eq.\ref{Delsig_nCPF}.
+The above discussion clearly indicates that the perturbation theory inherent to the microscopic LV approach can not be directly applied to the extremely inhomogeneous real-space Cooper-pairs (boson) condensate that emerges from our analysis.
+Furthermore, the formal divergence of $n_{CPF}\left( H>0\right) $ in the zero temperature limit versus the physical constraint imposed by the conservation of the total number of electrons available for pairing indicate that the grand canonical ensemble of electrons underlying the microscopic theory of superconductivity is unsubstantiated here.

-In the less extreme situations of finite fields and low temperatures, above the crossover field, Eq.\ref{H_cross}, the second term on the RHS of Eq.\ref {Delsig_nCPF} is identified with the DOS conductivity derived within our TDGL functional approach.
-Thus, as long as $\widetilde{\tau }_{SO}\left( H\right) \ll 1$, the result of replacing $\sigma _{n}$ in Eq.\ref {sig_tot(H)^mic} with $\sigma _{n}^{Mod}\left( H\right) $ is seen to agree with the expression for the total conductivity derived within our TDGL functional approach \cite{MZJPC2023}.
+As discussed in detail in several recent papers (\cite{Glatzetal2011}, \cite {Lopatinetal05}, \cite{Khodas2012}), corrections due to quantum fluctuations in both the DOS and the AL conductivities (as well as in Maki-Thompson contributions, neglected here, see Appendix A) around the quantum critical field prevent the vanishing of the fluctuation conductivity in the zero temperature limit.
+The field dependence of these corrections could not account, however, for the pronounced MR peaks observed experimentally in Ref. \cite{Mograbi19}.